zeitgeistpm/zeitgeist/zrml/court/README.md

 # Court

-A pallet for stake-weighted, plurality decision making.
+A pallet for stake-weighted plurality decision making.

 ## Overview